 She opened her eyes and cast the spell, her Will like a vice, squeezing every drop of power and control out of the Sacrifice Circle, which was suddenly nothing more than a black dome of nothingness.
 If her brain had been a muscle, it would have been trembling from the strain of the load it carried, just on the edge of her capabilities.

-In the main Circle, a small fish appeared in the air, shiny-scaled sleek.
+In the main Circle, a small fish appeared in the air, shiny-scaled and sleek.
 She had spent quite some time practicing this spell in the Menagerie, crouched next to one of the guld fish ponds until she had memorized their small flitting forms.
+Their bodies, which seemed to be formed of precious metals polished to a high sheen and looked nothing like their mundane carp cousins, were a great subject to show a solid grasp of reflection.
 She moved her head a little to see the fish from different angles, ensuring that it looked correct from all sides.
-The fish flickered and dimmed a little as even that little bit of movement interfered with her concentration.
+The fish flickered and dimmed a little as even that slight bit of movement interfered with her concentration.

 She sat back, holding the illusion until the strain settled a bit and her mental grip firmed up.
 Then, slowly, she guided the fish to move, swimming in slow motion through the air.
 She had sunk so deep into concentration that she didn’t even realize when Professor Lacer stopped by her side.

 “You lack a setting or backdrop to ground the illusory creature in reality,” he murmured, his voice soft.

 The fish flickered and dimmed again, and she scowled, sweat beading at her temples and her breath growing labored as she brought the illusion back into clarity.

 “Your shadows are imperfect, too flat, and the reflection off of the scales is contrived.
 But the translucency of the fins is a nice touch, and the image does approach realism.
 I have seen enough.”